inbo/tutorials/content/tutorials/r_inboveg/index.md

 Header information
 ------------------

-This function `inboveg_header`queries the INBOVEG database for header information (metadata for a vegetation-relevé) for one survey by the name of the survey and the recorder type.
+The function `inboveg_header` queries the INBOVEG database for header information (metadata for a vegetation-relevé) for one survey by the name of the survey and the recorder type.

 ### Examples

-Two examples are given, this can be used as base to continue selecting the wanted data
+Two examples are given, this can be used as base to continue selecting the wanted data.

-Get header information from a specific survey and a specific recording type and collect the data
+Get header information from a specific survey and a specific recording type and collect the data:

     header_info <- inboveg_header(con,
                                   survey_name = "OudeLanden_1979",
                                   rec_type = "Classic",
                                   collect = TRUE)

-    header_info
+    head(header_info, 10)

     ## # A tibble: 10 x 11
     ##    RecordingGivid Name  UserReference LocationCode Latitude Longitude  Area